mackerelio/fluent-plugin-mackerel/README.md

 ## Overview

-[Fluentd](http://fluentd.org) plugin to send metrics to [mackerel.io](http://mackerel.io/).
+This is the plugin for sending metrics to [mackerel.io](http://mackerel.io/) using [Fluentd](http://fluentd.org).

-This plugin includes two components, namely MackerelOutput and MackerelHostidTagOutput.
-The former is used to send metrics to mackerel and the latter is used to append mackerel hostid to tag or record.
+This plugin includes two components, MackerelOutput and MackerelHostidTagOutput.
+The former is used to send metrics to Mackerel and the latter is used to append the Mackerel hostid for tagging or recording.

 ## Installation

-Install with gem or fluent-gem command as:
+Install with either the gem or fluent-gem command as shown:

 ```
 # for fluentd